 Step 3: Put Your Persona Together

-Finally, you’ve talked to all the customers, asked all the questions possible, been through all the online forums out there.
-Now it’s time to start segmenting the data you collected into cohorts, on which you will base your content personas.
-You've finally reached the moment of truth!
+Finally, you have talked to all the customers, asked all the questions possible, been through all the online forums out there.
+Now it iis time to start segmenting the data you collected into cohorts, on which you will base your content personas.
+You have finally reached the moment of truth!

-Having carefully reviewed each and every answer, you’ll start to recognize different patterns and underlying foundations that these answers are built on.
-It’s your task now to create 2-4 representations of a “typical user” of your product or service, with his or her “typical" problems, “typical” behaviour patterns, “typical” needs, dreams and everything else that you’ve discovered in the process.
+Having carefully reviewed each and every answer, you will start to recognize different patterns and underlying foundations that these answers are built on.
+It is your task now to create 2-4 representations of a “typical user” of your product or service, with his or her “typical" problems, “typical” behavior patterns, “typical” needs, dreams, and everything else that you have discovered in the process.

 Then, give your persona a name, a face – and a story that will eventually help you shape your content.

 Here is an example for a travel app, like Trail Wallet, which is an expense tracker.